FredEkstrand/EnumUtilities/README.md

 * EnumToStringList: Returns a List of each enumeration type element name constant.
 * TextAttribute: Allow a string of text to be associated with the enum element.

-## Download
+# Getting started
-The souce code and provided DLL is written in C# and targeted for the .Net Framework 4.0 and later.
+The souce code is written in C# and targeted for the .Net Framework 4.0 and later.
+Download the entire project and compile.
-You can download the DLL [here](http://fredekstrand.github.io/EnumUtilities).

-## Getting started
+# Usage
 Once downloaded add a reference to the dll in your Visual Studio project.
 Then in your code file add the following to the collection of using statement.
 ```csharp